Captnfresh/Ansible-Configuration-Management/README.md

 2. Attention to Detail: Many issues were resolved by carefully rechecking file paths, syntax, and configurations, highlighting the importance of accuracy in configuration management.

+# IMPORTANT!!!!
+PLEASE DO NOT FORGET TO STOP YOUR INSTANCES AFTER YOU'RE DONE WITH THE PROJECT.